Towards Unified Multimodal Misinformation Detection in Social Media: A Benchmark Dataset and Baseline: Omnibus Dataset for Multimodal News Deception Detection

-$\vartriangleright$\emph{ Full image generation (NPI).} Rapid advances in text-to-image generation have flooded social media with photorealistic AI images, complicating authenticity checks.
-To address this, we design a text-driven tampering pipeline: given an original news image, we first use the large vision--language model Qwen-2.5-VL~\citet{bai2025qwen2} to produce a detailed textual description $T$.
-We then filter low-quality descriptions to ensure that $T$ captures key elements (content, background, color, composition, perspective, lighting).We compute the CLIP cosine similarity between the prompt $T$ and the generated image, retaining only pairs with similarity $\ge 0.7$.
-Finally, the validated description $T$ is fed into SD-XL~\citet{podell2023sdxl} to synthesize a new news image $\hat I_n$ as the tampered sample.
+$\vartriangleright$ \emph{Face Attribute Manipulation (PCI).} Face attribute manipulation poses risks on social media by altering personal appearances and reducing image authenticity.
+We employ HFGI~\cite{wang2022high} to edit facial expressions, age, lips, and eyes.
+Given an image $I$, DSFD~\cite{li2019dsfd} detects the most prominent face, which is aligned and cropped into a face patch $F_c$ with landmarks $B$.
+HFGI then edits $F_c$ along the selected latent attribute direction to obtain $F_e$.
+For expression and age manipulation, Qwen3-VL~\cite{yang2025qwen3} estimates the original emotion or age to guide the corresponding reverse or targeted edit.
+The editing strength is controlled by $\alpha$, and the resulting face is seamlessly blended back into the original image using landmarks $B$.

-$\vartriangleright$\emph{ Object/Background Replacement (NPI).} Local inpainting replacement is pervasive on social media, where many forged news images alter only a small region to mislead viewers.
-Given an input image $I$, we first use Qwen-2.5-VL~\citet{bai2025qwen2} to produce prompt phrases for the $r$ most salient objects, forming a set $\{n_j\}_{j=1}^{r}$ (with $r=3$ by default).
-We then randomly select one description $n_x$ as the target and feed $(n_x, I)$ into SAM2~\citet{ravi2024sam} to obtain the corresponding object mask $M$.
-For local tampering, we adopt an inpainting pipeline based on SDXL Inpainting~\citet{podell2023sdxl}: a language model converts the source object phrase $p_{\text{src}}=n_x$ into a modified phrase $p_{\text{mod}}$ by altering its type, color, or attribute while keeping unrelated context unchanged; the inpainting model takes $(I, M, p_{\text{mod}})$ and synthesizes the edited image.
-For subsequent identification and evaluation of manipulated regions, we store the mask $M$ and the prompt pair $(p_{\text{src}}, p_{\text{mod}})$ as annotations.
+$\vartriangleright$\emph{ Full Image Generation (NPI).} Image generation poses risks on social media by creating highly realistic synthetic images that may mislead viewers.
+To construct photorealistic AI-generated news images, we first use Qwen-3-VL~\cite{bai2025qwen2} to generate a detailed description $T$ of the original image.
+We then feed $T$ into SD-XL~\cite{podell2023sdxl} or FLUX~\cite{esser2024scalingrectifiedflowtransformers} to synthesize the manipulated image $\hat I_n$.

-\textbf{Text Fabrication.} On social media, text manipulation can rapidly and easily produce misleading content that distorts facts and fabricates nonexistent news.
-We consider two manipulation strategies to modify the textual modality.
-For both strategies, if the text contains \textit{named entities} (e.g., personal or place names), we preserve these key tokens to retain contextual coherence and realism.
+$\vartriangleright$\emph{Object/Background Replacement (NPI).} Local inpainting replacement is pervasive on social media, where forged news images alter only a small region to mislead viewers.
+Given an input image $I$, we use Qwen-3-VL~\cite{bai2025qwen2} to produce prompt phrases for the $r$ most salient objects, forming a set $\{n_j\}_{j=1}^{r}$ (with $r=3$ by default).
+We then randomly select one description $n_x$ as the target and feed $(n_x,I)$ into SAM2~\cite{ravi2024sam} to obtain the object mask $M$.
+For local tampering, we adopt an inpainting pipeline based on SDXL Inpainting~\cite{podell2023sdxl}: a language model converts the source object phrase $p_{\text{src}}=n_x$ into a modified phrase $p_{\text{mod}}$ by altering its type,color, or attribute while keeping unrelated context unchanged; the inpainting model takes $(I,M,p_{\text{mod}})$ and synthesizes the edited image.